Compensation Specialist Salary

 Popular Skills for Compensation Specialist

-Compensation Specialists only report a few specific skills.
-Most notably, facility with Benefits & Compensation and Data Analysis are correlated to pay that is significantly above average, leading to increases of 23 percent and 16 percent, respectively.
-Skills that pay less than market rate include Microsoft Office, Microsoft Word, and Microsoft Excel.
-For most people, competency in Microsoft Excel indicates knowledge of Microsoft Word.
+Overall, survey participants reported applying a fair number of skills to their work.
+Most notably, facility with Benefits & Compensation and Data Analysis are correlated to pay that is significantly above average, leading to increases of 25 percent and 11 percent, respectively.
+Skills that seem to negatively impact pay include Microsoft Office, Microsoft Word, and Microsoft Excel.
+Most people familiar with Microsoft Excel also know Microsoft Word.

 Pay by Experience Level for Compensation Specialist